Rehabilitation of Common Runners Foot Injuries

 While the runners are reducing the quantity of exercise, recovering may be expedited by placing the foot in ice or cold water.
 The individual may choose to use anti-inflammatory medication to assist in the reduction of swelling in the injured foot.
 Anti-inflammatory medication may assist in the process of preventing injuries to the other foot (Plantar Fasciitis Rehabilitation 2008)

 Heel lifts should be used to prevent further damage to the foot.
 Since the runner developed Plantar Fasciitis in one foot, the other foot may be susceptible to the same injury.
-The injured person should stretch each foot by dorsi flexing both feet at the same time.
-This process should be followed by alternating one foot at a time (Plantar Fasciitis Rehabilitation 2008).
+The injured person should stretch each foot by dorsiflexing both feet at the same time.
+This process should be followed by alternating one foot at a time (Plantar Fasciitis Rehabilitation, 2008).

 The rehab therapy also includes plantar flexing both feet using a towel to assist in the process of stretching the Achilles tendon.
-To increase muscular strength and muscular endurance to the injured area swimming, running in the water, or using a stationary bike is recommended (Cole et al. 2005).
+To increase muscular strength and muscular endurance in the injured area swimming, running in the water, or using a stationary bike is recommended (Cole et al. 2005).

 The above recommended exercises increase muscular activity in both the foot and calf muscles.